-LavaMind’s business simulation games have won numerous awards and are being used by middle schools, high schools, and colleges all over the world.
+LavaMind’s business simulation games have won numerous awards and are being used by hundreds of middle schools, high schools, and colleges all over the world.

 Schools & Colleges using our Games:

 Zapitalism Wins the Powerful Answers Educational Award

 Gazillionaire is being used to teach financial literacy, business math, social studies, economics and entrepreneurship.
 In Gazillionaire, the player runs a trading company in outer space.
 The player must make decisions about supply, demand, profit margins, overhead, account balances etc. Because of Gazillionaire’s “award-winning” tutorial, it appeals to a broad age group and has been used in a wide variety of courses.

 Zapitalism is a sophisticated business simulation game where the student runs a retail business on the imaginary island of Zapinalia.
 Zapitalism is the next step in our business simulation series.
 It’s also being used to teach financial literacy, business math, social studies, economics and entrepreneurship.
 Zapitalism is the most versatile of our simulations and appeals to the broadest age range.
 Everyone from middle schools through colleges are using Zapitalism.

 Profitania is the most advanced of the business simulations.
 In Profitania, the player manages and operates a factory in a subterranean world.
 Profitania is the final part of LavaMind’s business simulation series and is designed for higher-level students.
 We recommend starting with Gazillionaire and working your way up to Profitania.
 Both the game’s structure and concepts are more difficult to master than either Gazillionaire or Zapitalism, making this simulation the most challenging of the series.

 Online Study Center